browserengineering/book/book/layout.md

 space they can.[^until-css] So their width is their parent's width:

-[^until-css]: In the [next chapter](styles.md), we'll add support for user styles, which modify these rules and allow setting custom widths, borders, or padding.
+[^until-css]: In the [next chapter](styles.md), we'll add support for author-defined styles, which modify these rules and allow setting custom widths, borders, or padding.

 ``` {.python}